software/hoardy-web/./extension/page/help.org

 The networking states of the State Diagram

-As shown on the above diagram, a new reqres proceeds through the following networking states:
+As shown on the above diagram, a new reqres, i.e. a new HTTP request and response pair, proceeds through the following networking states:

 The states after the finished state